Have you been injured at work?

 Frequently Asked Questions: Accident at Work Claims

-- A duty to provide adequate training and instruction
+- Ensuring that all staff receive adequate training and instruction

 - A duty to provide adequate protective clothing and equipment

-- A duty to assess the risks of lifting heavy weights or equipment
+- Assessing the risk of injury from lifting heavy weights or equipment

 - A duty to maintain equipment and machinery in a safe condition